-- Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care and you must be hospitalized in a Plan facility. - In this Section, unlike Sections 5(a) and 5(b), the calendar year deductible applies to only a few benefits.
-We added "(deductible applies)" when it applies.
-The calendar year deductible is: \$500 per person (\$1000 per family) for the Standard Option.
-The High Option does not have a deductible. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
-Any costs associated with the professional charge (i. e., physicians, etc.) are in Sections 5(a) or (b). - YOUR PHYSICIAN MUST GET PREAUTHORIZATION FOR HOSPITAL STAYS.
-Please refer to Section 3 to be sure which services require preauthorization.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care and you must be hospitalized in a Plan facility. - The calendar year deductible is \$250 per person or \$500 per family and applies to services when you pay a percentage of charges.
+We added "(No deductible)" to show when the calendar year deductible does not apply. - Be sure to read Section 4, Your costs for covered services for valuable information about how costsharing works.
+Also, read Section 9 about Coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by a facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
+Any costs associated with the professional charge (i.e., doctors, etc.) are in Sections 5(a). or (b). - YOUR PHYSICIAN MUST GET PRECERTIFICATION FOR HOSPITAL STAYS.
+Please refer to Section 3 to be sure which services require precertification.

-Benefit Description You pay Inpatient hospital High Option Standard Option Room and board, such as \$200 copayment per day, up to 20% coinsurance.
-Deductible Ward, semiprivate or intensive care accommodations a maximum of \$1000 per admission. applies.
-General nursing care Meals and special diet.
-Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
-Other hospital services and supplies, such as: Nothing.
-20% coinsurance.
-Deductible Operating, recovery, maternity and other treatment rooms applies.
-Prescribed drugs and medicines Diagnostic laboratory tests and X-rays Administration of blood and blood products • Dressings, splints, casts and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Rehabilitative services Not covered: All charges.
-All charges. • Custodial care Non-covered facilities, such as nursing homes and schools • Personal comfort items, such as telephone, television, barber services, guest meals and beds
+Benefit Description You pay Note: The calendar year deductible applies to almost all benefits in this Section.
+We say "(No deductible)" when does not apply.
+Inpatient hospital High Option Room and board, such as: 20% of charges ward, semiprivate, or intensive care accommodations general nursing care meals and special diets Other hospital services and supplies, such as: Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests and x-rays Administration of blood and blood products Blood or blood plasma, if not donated or replaced Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Take-home items Medical supplies, appliances, medical equipment, and any covered items billed by a hospital for use at home Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
+Not covered: All charges Custodial care Non-covered facilities, such as nursing homes, schools